Screen Time Boundaries

 How much screen time is OK for my child?

 Trying to actively count or keep track of screen time hours can be problematic and raise anxiety levels unnecessarily.
-Instead, the AAP have recommened forming a family media plan that takes into account the health, education and entertainment needs of each child as well as the whole family.
+Instead, forming a family media plan that takes into account screen time, when and where devices are accessible and what content can be accessed will be beneficial for the whole family.
 Our Childnet family agreement could help you to start this plan and create family guidelines for using tech.

 Top Tips to get you started: